DIY Overland Trailer Build – 5th Gen 4Runner (Pt. 3)

 Propane

 The Everest needs propane to work, so I purchased a 5-pound propane tank.
-I researched different options, with 1-pound disposable propane tanks and 20-gallon refillable tanks being candidates; however, I ultimately settled on the 5-pound tank.
+I researched options, with 1-pound disposable propane tanks and 20-gallon refillable tanks among them; however, I ultimately settled on the 5-pound tank.
 Why?

-I actually could utilize a few 1-pound tanks no problem at all (and I still do for day camping trips sometimes), but I didn’t want multiple small tanks laying around.
+I could actually use a few 1-pound tanks, no problem at all (and I still do for day camping trips sometimes), but I didn’t want multiple small tanks lying around.
 In fact, I’ve cooked several meals on the Everest with just a single 1-pound tank.
-I felt like I needed a bit more capacity just in case though.
+I felt like I needed a bit more capacity just in case, though.
 On the opposite end of the spectrum, a 20-pound tank is

 way oversized for operating a stove and a small water heater.

-This tank has worked flawlessly for me though, and I have it mounted to a PowerTank bracket which is attached to the back rear corner of my trailer.
-The nice thing about this setup is the propane tank is out of the way and I have plenty of capacity.
+This tank has worked flawlessly for me, though, and I have it mounted to a PowerTank bracket, which is attached to the back rear corner of my trailer.
+The nice thing about this setup is that the propane tank is out of the way, and I have plenty of capacity.

 Tarp